 How Do I Properly Store Welding Gas Tanks?

-Storing welding gas tanks is like safeguarding a treasure; keep them upright in a cool, well-ventilated area, away from heat and flammable materials.
-Guarantee proper tank storage for ideal gas safety and longevity.
+Store tanks upright in a cool, well-ventilated area, away from heat sources and flammable materials.
+Proper storage protects both the gas and the cylinder, and extends the life of both.

 What Is the Lifespan of a Welding Gas Tank?

-Steel cylinders don’t have a fixed age limit; service life is governed by periodic DOT requalification (typically every 5 years, sometimes longer depending on specification).
-Regular inspections and proper maintenance ensure safety and longevity.
+Steel cylinders don’t have a fixed age limit.
+Service life is governed by periodic DOT requalification, typically every five years (though the interval varies by cylinder specification).
+Regular inspections and proper maintenance keep them safe and in service longer.

 Are There Regulations for Transporting Welding Gas Tanks?